-Jose Serrano-McClain brings expertise in urban innovation policy, community economic development, and stakeholder and community engagement to public and private sector projects.
+Jose Serrano-McClain brings expertise in urban innovation, technology policy, and community economic development.

 Jose earned his Master of Fine arts from Queens College and a Bachelor of Arts in English from the University of Pennsylvania.